lugoga/kakono/content/team.md

 title:
 ---

-The resarch group is led by **Prof Ntahondi Nyandwi**.
+The resarch group is led by **Dr Ismael Kimirei**.
 Other researchers in the team include:

-+ Dr. Yohana Shaghude
++ Mr. Juma Charles --- Land Surveyor
-+ Dr. Magareth Kyewalyanga
++ Mr. Paschal Qutaw --- Hyrology Engineer
-+ Mr. Masumbuko Semba
++ Mr. Masumbuko Semba---Data Scientist